MetaVR creates 3D real–time environments that provide the fidelity of geospecific simulation with game quality graphics and performance.

 56.C – Summary of recent VRSG licenses purchased for JTAC training programs

 56.D – USAF purchased VRSG licenses for Combat Systems Officer (CSO) training program

 56.E – MetaVR and business partners at I/ITSEC 2019

-56.A MetaVR announced new mixed-reality products for close air support training
+56.A MetaVR provides mixed-reality products for close air support training

-At I/ITSEC, MetaVR showcased a new joint fires training scenario capability, using a notional F/A-18 Block III Part Task Mission Trainer (PTMT) physical cockpit networked with our new Deployable Joint Fires Trainer (DJFT).
+MetaVR has developed a joint fires training scenario capability, using a notional F/A-18 Block III Part Task Mission Trainer (PTMT) physical cockpit networked with our new Deployable Joint Fires Trainer (DJFT).

 56.B Additional VRSG licenses for MJAT Reaper RPA training program

 The U.S. Army Joint Technology Center and Systems Integration Lab (JSIL) purchased 146 new VRSG licenses in 2019 for the continued rollout of the U.S. Air Force MQ-9 remote piloted air vehicle simulator.
 The simulator, also known as the MALET-JSIL Aircrew Trainer, or MJAT, is a plug-and-play training capability that converts a current tactical MQ-9 ground control station into a training simulator.
 Prior to 2019, JSIL had fielded 56 MJATs to USAF sites across the U.S. including at the No. 39 Squadron at Creech Air Force Base.